Ph.D. Admissions Criteria

 Statement of Purpose & Personal History

-Submit a writing sample.
-The writing sample may be a research paper (term paper or empirical research paper) submitted for a previous course, but does not need to be graded.
-It should not exceed 30 pages.
-It should not be an abstract or a report, but a research paper.
+The writing sample should be a research or final class paper submitted for a previous course on any topic, and should not exceed 30 pages.
 It is preferred that you be the sole author of the paper.

-International applicants: request TOEFL or IELTS scores from ETS to be sent to UC Riverside.
+Request TOEFL or IELTS scores electronically from the testing center to be sent to UCR.
+UC Riverside code: R4839

-TOEFL or IELTS scores must be submitted by students whose native language is not English and who do not have a bachelor's or postgraduate degree from an institution where English is the exclusive language of instruction.
-The scores cannot be more than two years old from the date of matriculation.
+TOEFL or IELTS scores must be submitted by students whose native language is not English and who do not have a bachelor's or postgraduate degree from an institution where English is the exclusive language of instruction for the institution.
+The scores cannot be more than two years old from the date of matriculation (example: September 2020 for Fall 2022 admission).
+We do not accept Duolingo English tests.
+For more information about English test scores, click here.

 TOEFL - minimum required scores: